 I attended a strawberry festival a few years ago and got my first taste of this strawberry cake; it was so delicious!
 I made a mental note that I would one day make this at home.
 And now that spring has rolled around, and strawberries are abundant, I have put together a recipe that was such a big hit with my kids and friends' kids that I would like to share it with you.

-Not only does this cake taste delicious, it is also naturally healthy, sugar-free, and has historical significance.
+Not only does this cake taste delicious, but it is also naturally healthy, sugar-free, and has historical significance.
 It is believed that the colonists developed strawberry shortcake after tasting this Native American treat.